Nonperturbative decay of bipartite discrete time crystals

-As seen from the spectral density $|S_{\pi/\tau}^B|^2$ of the subharmonic response in the thermodynamic limit of a Lieb lattice ($z=4$) and decorated 5-regular graph ($z=5$) shown in Fig.~\ref{fig:phasediagram}(c-d), the recurring appearance and disappearance of DTC order as a function of $\theta_J$ is a general feature of decorated lattice structures.
-In particular, nodes of vanishing DTC order occur at values $\theta_J=-2n\pi/z$, with $n\in \mathbb{N}$ and $z$ the connectivity of the $B$-lattice.
-This is intuitively explained by the fact that the effective rotation experienced by a $z$-connected qubit in the $B$-lattice upon the application of $z$ $R_{ZZ}$ gates is then $2n\pi$, reintroducing the instability of a non-interacting model.
-By the same reasoning, the order parameter in the $A$-sublattice of any decorated lattice reaches a node at $\theta_J=-\pi$, as in Fig.~\ref{fig:phasediagram}(a).
-However, while nodes of the $B$-lattice occur also in the phase diagram of the $A$-lattice and thus destabilize DTC order in the entire system, the $A$-lattice node at $-\pi$ results in a regime of bipartite DTC order: qubits in the $B$-lattice [Fig.~\ref{fig:phasediagram}(b)] exhibit a robust subharmonic response in the limit $\theta_J\to -\pi$, whereas the $A$-lattice [Fig.~\ref{fig:phasediagram}(a)] acquires a quasi-crystalline beating similar to the dynamics in Fig.~\ref{fig:DTC_rigidity}.
+However, while nodes of the $B$-lattice occur also in the phase diagram of the $A$-lattice and thus destabilize DTC order in the entire system, the $A$-lattice node at $\theta_J = -\pi$ results in a regime of bipartite DTC order: qubits in the $B$-lattice [Fig.~\ref{fig:phasediagram}(b)] exhibit a robust subharmonic response in the limit $\theta_J\to -\pi$, whereas the $A$-lattice [Fig.~\ref{fig:phasediagram}(a)] acquires a quasi-crystalline beating similar to the dynamics in Fig.~\ref{fig:DTC_rigidity}.
 This is shown by the blue-shaded amplitude of the largest non-subharmonic peak in the spectral density $|S_{\omega}^A|^2$ in Fig.~\ref{fig:phasediagram}(a).
-Finally, we note that bipartite DTCs do not appear in decorated square lattices with an even coordination number $z=4$ in the $B$ lattice.
-This follows from the above argument and is visible from the $B$-lattice order parameter in the Lieb lattice shown in Fig.~\ref{fig:phasediagram}(c), where the coincidence of DTC nodes in both sublattices at $\theta_J=-\pi$ inhibits the revival of bipartite DTC order witnessed in decorated hexagonal and 5-regular graphs.
+Finally, we note that regimes of bipartite DTC order are not observed in Lieb lattices with even coordination number $z=4$.
+This follows from the counting argument above, according to which the $B$-lattice exhibits a DTC node at $\theta_J = -n\pi/2$, shown in Fig.~\ref{fig:phasediagram}(c).
+The coincidence of the DTC node $\theta_J=-\pi$ with that of the $A$-lattice prevents the emergence of a bipartite DTC phase witnessed in decorated hexagonal and 5-regular graphs.